TimBroddin/homey-openrouter/README.txt

 Generate text using AI models from OpenAI, Anthropic, Google, and more via OpenRouter.
+Use powerful language models in your Homey flows to create dynamic responses, summaries, and smart notifications.
+Simply add your OpenRouter API key and start building AI-powered automations.